Sustainability Comparison

 What is Colgate-Palmolive Company's SINK sustainability score?

 Colgate-Palmolive Company scores 41/100 on the SINK sustainability index (Below expectations).
-Colgate-Palmolive has science-based net-zero targets and strong renewable energy progress, but emissions reductions are stalling—Scope 3 rising while absolute footprint trails 2040 goals by years.
-Supply chain deforestation and greenwashing lawsuits reveal implementation gaps between policy and reality.
+Colgate-Palmolive has validated net-zero targets and strong renewable energy procurement, but emissions are rising in absolute terms and supply chain reductions are severely lagging.
+Deforestation remains a credible risk despite policy, and regulatory action for greenwashing on recyclability claims reveals a gap between disclosure and market reality.

 What is Unilever's SINK sustainability score?